 Visitation for Non-Parents

-- Only certain people are allowed to ask for visitation.
+- Who can ask for visitation?
+Only certain people can ask for visitation:

-- Anyone who has lived with the child and established a meaningful relationship with the child.
+- Someone who has lived with the child and established a meaningful relationship with the child.

+- What about the parents?
 A judge can only consider a request for visitation if the parents of the child are divorced, separated, deceased, or if parental rights are about to be terminated.
-Generally speaking, if the parents are married and denying visitation, the court will not get involved.
+If the parents are married to one another and denying visitation, the court will not get involved.

 - The love, affection, and emotional ties between the child and the person seeking visitation.